senti-iot/senti/README.md

 # senti
-## Senti is an open source project IoT product that will make Denmark smarter.
+## Senti is an open source IoT product that will make cities smarter.

 Senti is designed, developed and assembled in Denmark.